1:9

 “Why do we live?”
 She asked as she lay in bed and looked at the light patterns on the ceiling.

-Still, she finally rose and decided to walk.
+She finally rose and decided to walk.
 She put on music, a song called, “The Best is Yet to Come” from nearly 1.5 million years ago.

 She walked and came to the spot on the bridge at which she normally would tear up her story and drop it in.
 Today, she merely stood and stared at the water, thinking of the words her professor had told her.
 She watched transparent fish with neon gold lines under their bodies.
-As she stood, she had not noticed that a young man was behind her until he laughed a little.

 She turned and looked at him.